scottsmith93/scottsmith.github.io/_posts/2020-07-23-unsexy-design-work.md

 <p>It’s up to the team as a committee to agree what is a suitable level of documentation that should be expected from each discipline.
 If you say X is enough for your work, but many others on the team believes Y would be more suitable, then Y would be more suitable.
 Listen to your colleagues.</p>

-<p class="feature">Having good etiquette within your team is sexy.Making decisions and thought processes open for others to read and digest is sexy.</p>
+<p class="feature">Having good etiquette within your team is sexy.
+Making decisions and thought processes open for others to read and digest is sexy.</p>

 <p>It’s really valuable.
 Take time to ensure you aren't a miss if you're not around for a short while during a working day, or if you're taking time off.</p>